Trabajadores (newspaper): Electronic edition

 On 28 April 1997, Trabajadores introduced its online edition.

-It has a very basic structure, held in Front page by Víctor Fernández, specialist in scientific-technical information. it had sections of national, international, culture, sports, health and then matching section with readers, reproduced with the same name in 2009 Section.
+It had a very basic structure with a front page by Víctor Fernández, a specialist in scientific-technical information.
+The online version had sections on national, international, culture, sports, health, and then matching section with readers, reproduced with the same name in the 2009 section.

 The digital edition became a daily paper on June 14, 2000.
 Until then, it was still assimilating, published in print, and was updated at night by a computer specialist.

-in 2000 Alina Martínez Tria became manager and editor Trabajadores began to include agencies cables.
+In 2000, Alina Martínez Tria became manager and editor, and Trabajadores began to include agency cables.
 The paper covered the Elián González controversy in the United States.

-The paper employed a chief editor and three operators, two of them dedicated to the update in the morning, on alternate days, and the third from Tuesday to Friday afternoons, two editors who worked on alternate days, and two correctors with equal labor system which amounted to a total of eight people.
+The paper employed a chief editor and three operators, two of them dedicated to the morning update on alternate days, and the third operator from Tuesday to Friday afternoons, two editors who worked on alternate days, and two correctors with an equal labor system, which amounted to a total of eight people.

-By then, the digital edition already had an English version and a translator had been hired to translate the texts themselves, primarily those published in print.
+By then, the digital edition already had an English version, and a translator had been hired to translate the texts themselves, primarily those published in print.

 Latest changes

 The Trabajadores paper design changed in 2002, with the collaboration of Andro Perez Diz, a student at the Institute of Design (ISDI), to better organize the content and special spaces.
 In 2003, changes were made to the sections and the information architecture.
-In June 2007, Trabajadores introduced automated content management Plone, and the design totally changed.
+In June 2007, Trabajadores introduced the automated content management Plone, alongside a total redesign.
 This work was undertaken by engineers at the University of Information Science (UCI in Spanish).

-Under these conditions envisaged a team composed of a chief editor, two publishers and two editors working on alternate days, an interactive editor to attend forums and polls, a graphical editor responsible for the introduction of infographics, multimedia, galleries and Bulletin attention, and two managing partners dedicated to information needed for special work in coordination with the documentation center, work positioning and statistics, then one of them moved from job.
+Under these conditions, a team was envisaged, composed of a chief editor, two publishers and two editors working on alternate days, an interactive editor to attend forums and polls, a graphical editor responsible for the introduction of infographics, multimedia, galleries and bulletin attention, and two managing partners dedicated to information needed for special work in coordination with the documentation center, work positioning and statistics.